-Exemplary Proficient Emerging Not Present Social, historical, cultural Specific references and detailed understanding of scholarship and theory references and understands of scholarship and theory References or understands scholarship or theory Complexities of Identity Specific references and detailed understanding of scholarship and theory references and understands of scholarship and theory References or understands scholarship or theory Chicanos is S. Colorado Actively seeks to document new materials for future research and analysis of Chicanos in Colorado seeks to document new materials for future research and analysis of Chicanos in Colorado Understands the need to document new materials for future research and analysis of Chicanos in Colorado
+Exemplary 4 Proficient 3 Emerging 2 Not Present 1 1.Social, historical, cultural Specific references and detailed understanding of scholarship and theory references and understands of scholarship and theory References or understands scholarship or theory 2.Complexities of Identity Specific references and detailed understanding of scholarship and theory references and understands of scholarship and theory References or understands scholarship or theory 3.Evaluate the contributions of women within Chicano history.
+Specific references and detailed understanding of scholarship and theory references and understands of scholarship and theory References or understands scholarship or theory 4.Chicanos is S. Colorado Actively seeks to document new materials for future research and analysis of Chicanos in Colorado seeks to document new materials for future research and analysis of Chicanos in Colorado Understands the need to document new materials for future research and analysis of Chicanos in Colorado